mousepawmedia/standards/source/coding.rst

 Formatting
 ------------------------------------------------

-- Four-space intendation ONLY.
+- Four-space indentation ONLY.

 - Avoid code beyond 80 characters.
 Use ``\`` as necessary to break lines.

-- Line up lists so a) the start of list item lines align, and b) the end of list item lines roughly align.
-Each line should end with either a comma or, in the case of the last line, the closing token.
+- Line up multi-line structures as follows, with the opening and closing brackets on separate lines, and the start of the items lined up.
+Each item *may* be on its own line, but this is not required.

 ..  code-block:: python

+    names = [
-    names = ["Bob", "Fred", "Jim",
+        "Bob", "Fred", "Jim",
         "Chris", "Dave", "Jack",
         "Ozymandius", "Randall",
-             "Andrew"]
+        "Andrew"
+    ]

 Comments
 ------------------------------------------------